Dental Entitlement

 Emergency care for a work-related dental injury must be given within 48 hours of the injury.

 The dentist who provides the emergency care must inform the WSIB of the services provided.
-Emergency services are intended to make the worker comfortable; the condition functional and stable; and prevent deterioration of the teeth.
+Emergency services are intended to make the worker comfortable, the condition functional and stable, and prevent deterioration of the teeth.

 Non-emergency care

-When the acute phase of a work-related injury has passed, and before beginning treatment, the dentist must provide the WSIB with a Dental Report - Form 0278A
+When the acute phase of a work-related injury has passed, and before beginning treatment, the dentist must provide the WSIB with a Dental report - Form 0278A (available on wsib.ca), an outline of the worker's pre-accident dental condition, and details regarding the proposed treatment plan for restoring the worker's teeth to their pre-injury condition.

 Dentists complete this form, marking which teeth require repair as a result of the work-related injury.